What Defines the Fundamental Measures?

 The remaining dimensional bounds are mass divided by time nM/nT which we refer to as the mass frequency and nL/nM which we refer to as the length-to-mass frequency.
 While these are each physically significant, there are other bounds that play an important role in nature.
 For one, the gravitational constant is the cube of length frequency divided by the mass frequency, described as a function of the corresponding reference measures G=(lf/tf)3/(mf/tf).

 Most importantly, the expression constrains and defines measure.
 That is, the three fundamental measures are now understood as a function of counts of those measures.
 Elapsed time describes the expansion and the length count bound nL constrains the measures.
 As noted before, the rate of expansion is constant.
-Any variation in the rate of expansion has a direct impact on the relative values of the fundamental measures.
-Any other rate of expansion would describe different measures and thus we find an understanding of measure that is a function of universal expansion.
+Any variation in the rate of expansion can have an impact on the relative values of the fundamental measures, an emergent feature of the internal frame that underlies the values of the physical constants.